cisco/libsrtp/README.md

 The user should be aware that it is possible to misuse this libary, and that the result may be that the security level it provides is inadequate.
-If you are implementing a feature using this library, you will want to read the Security Considerations section of the Internet Draft.
+If you are implementing a feature using this library, you will want to read the Security Considerations section of [RFC 3711](https://www.ietf.org/rfc/rfc3711.txt).
 In addition, it is important that you read and understand the terms outlined in the [License and Disclaimer](#license-and-disclaimer) section.

 --------------------------------------------------------------------------------